vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 <!-- https://www.toptal.com/webassembly/webassembly-rust-tutorial-web-audio -->

 I chose to use Rust for a few reasons.
-- Efficiency: I wasn't sure how computationally expensive the effect would be, and using JavaScript would mean risking that it ends up being too slow on phones etc.
+- Efficiency: I wasn't sure how computationally expensive the effect would be, and using JavaScript would mean risking that it ends up being too slow on mobile devices.
 - Libraries: JavaScript's scientific computing ecosystem is much less mature than Python's, so I'd have to write some functions which I'd get for free in Python.
 That's not really an argument in favor of Rust – and we'll see the